 Its offer has moved beyond traditional PR to include things like influencer marketing, paid media, stakeholder relations, government relations, digital campaigns, social media, online community management, and all the metrics that go with it.
-Proof has built that skill set by serving a very impressive list of clients such as Google, Loblaws, Shoppers Drug Mart, Netflix, The company that plays together stays together.
+Proof has built that skill set by serving a very impressive list of clients such as Google, Loblaws, Shoppers Drug Mart, Netflix, eBay, Dell, Shopify, Audible, Kraft Heinz, Home Depot, Airbus and VISA.

+The company that plays together stays together.
 Seen here are Bruce MacLellan (centre front) and his team enjoying the great Canadian outdoors together.